emvaugh2/Linux-RedHat-Study-Notes/README.md

 RPM - Red-Hat Package Manager.
 "The RPM kernel package also includes kernel modules, which are pieces of code that can be loaded into the kernel at runtime.
 These modules extend the functionality of the kernel without requiring a full reboot, allowing for support of various hardware and filesystems."

 We can use `lsmod` to see all the modules that are currently in use.

+You can add modules to a blacklist so that these modules are not loaded during the boot process.